Manaslu Circuit Trek - 15 Days

 • Avoid Alcohol and Smoking

-• Consume a balanced diet food and avoid heavy meals at high altitudes.
+• Consume a balanced diet and avoid heavy meals at high altitudes.

 • Take altitude sickness medications like Diamox by consulting with a doctor.